MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-license-session-hosts.md

 This section only applies to work groups.
 Skip this section if your RD Session Host and RD licensing server are joined to a domain in Active Directory.
 You can also skip this section if the RD licensing server and RD Session Host server are the same machine.

-After security update [CVE-2024-38099](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-38099), RD licensing servers enforce that RD Session Host servers present nonanonymous credentials when requesting or querying licenses.
+After applying the security update for [CVE-2024-38099](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-38099), RD licensing servers enforce that RD Session Host servers present nonanonymous credentials when requesting or querying licenses.
 To enforce nonanymous credentials exist, confirm that the _NT AUTHORITY\NETWORK SERVICE_ account under which the Remote Desktop Service runs on the RD Session Host has access to credentials.
 Configure the machines in a work group using the following steps.

 First, we recommend creating a dedicated user on the RD licensing server: